nexe/nexe/README.md

     - Quickly perform a replace in a file within the downloaded Node.js source.
 The rest arguments are passed along to `String.prototype.replace`
  - `readFileAsync(filename: string): Promise<NexeFile>`
     - Access (or create) a file within the downloaded Node.js source.
+ - `addResource(filename: string, contents: Buffer): void`
+    - Add a resource to the nexe bundle
  - `files: NexeFile[]`
     - The cache of the currently read, modified, or created files within the downloaded Node.js source.